hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - gain <span style="color: #bb6600;">unauthorized access</span> to a computer system
     - ransomware: infect computer and display message demanding a fee to be paid
     - spyware:
-      - secretely record everything user enter, upload, download and store on computers or mobile devices
+      - secretly record everything user enter, upload, download and store on computers or mobile devices
       - keep itself hidden
   - vulnerability: a weakness in a software system
   - expolit: